For US & Canadian Dentists

 Frequently Asked Questions

-A few common questions from US & Canadian general dentists considering live-patient training.
+A few common questions from general dentists considering live-patient training.

-Do I need prior implant experience to join a live-patient course? +
+Do I need prior implant experience to join Level 1? +

 Is international training safe and ethical for patients? +

-The Dominican Republic sits in the middle as a very balanced option: flights are still relatively short from most major US and Canadian hubs, patient flow is strong, and several programs are based in university clinics with formal CE structures.
-For North American dentists who want a mix of high case volume, academic oversight, and a comfortable environment for travel with a partner, Santo Domingo is often the most convenient compromise between “close to home” and “truly intensive” training.
+The Dominican Republic sits in the middle as a very balanced option: flights are relatively short from most major US and Canadian hubs, patient flow is strong, and programs like IDIT are deeply integrated into university clinics with formal academic structures, such as the UOD Master's degree module.

 About